Wildfires blaze across U.S. West, threaten Idaho towns

 In California, 8,000 firefighters battled wildfires up and down the state that forced the evacuation of three southern California communities, closed parks and campgrounds, and threatened homes and a major power-transmission line.

-In northern California, firefighters had largely contained two fires that had burned a combined 8,000 acres and threatened hundreds of homes and a clothing-optional hot-spring resort in Lake County.
+In northern California, firefighters had largely contained two fires that had burned a combined 8,000 acres (3,237 hectares) and threatened hundreds of homes and a clothing-optional hot-spring resort in Lake County.

 (Additional reporting by Ronnie Cohen and Dan Whitcomb in California; Teresa Carson in Oregon; and Laura Zuckerman in Idaho; Writing by Dan Whitcomb; Editing by Stacey Joyce and Lisa Shumaker)